kelvin-go-get/kelvin-go-get/README.md

   </a>
 </p>

-A hardworking and passionate entry-level front-end web developer with strong organizational skills eager to secure an entry-level front-end web developer position.
+An open source contributor at ZTM in Github and a  hardworking and skilled entry-level front-end web developer with strong organizational skills eager to secure an entry-level front-end web developer position.
 Ready to help the team achieve company goals.
 Detail-oriented team player with strong organizational skills.
 Ability to handle multiple projects simultaneously with a high degree of accuracy.
 Organized and dependable candidate successful at managing multiple priorities with a positive attitude.
 Willingness to take on added responsibilities to meet team goals.

 See [my website](https://6496e67cdf9c3f5738a94346--kelvin-njuiri.netlify.app/) for more information!